Melanie Phillips: MMR vaccine

-Melanie Phillips supported Andrew Wakefield, whose fraudulent work triggered controversy about the MMR vaccine and led to his being struck off the medical register.
-Through numerous articles in the Daily Mail and The Spectator, Phillips championed Wakefield's claims while casting doubt on their rebuttal by scientists, doctors, and politicians.
+Phillips supported Andrew Wakefield, whose fraudulent work triggered controversy about the MMR vaccine and led to his being struck off the medical register.
+Through numerous articles in the Daily Mail and The Spectator, Phillips championed Wakefield's claims, while casting doubt on their rebuttal by scientists, doctors, and politicians.
 Her attacks on MMR attracted criticism from scientists and science writers.
 Phillips continued to support Wakefield after his research methods and motives began to attract serious scrutiny and criticism: "While Mr Wakefield is being subjected to a witch-hunt, and while the parents of the affected children are scandalously denied legal aid to pursue the court case which may well have finally brought to light the truth about MMR, those powerful people in the medical establishment are continuing to misrepresent the evidence."

 In May 2010, Andrew Wakefield was struck off the Medical Register for "serious professional misconduct", and is currently barred from practising medicine in the UK.
-Phillips's support of Wakefield's "findings" and her campaign against the MMR vaccine has been both widely noted, and credited for significantly undermining public trust in vaccines.
+Phillips's support of Wakefield's "findings", and her campaign against the MMR vaccine, has been both widely noted, and credited for significantly undermining public trust in vaccines.